Ziggy Astoni: Drink spiking

-Marriage to Brody
+Marriage to Brody Morgan

 Towards the end of 2017, Ziggy and Brody start spending time together again, and Ben gives them his blessing to be friends.
 Daniel Kilkelly of Digital Spy noted there was "clearly a spark between Brody and Ziggy", which does not go unnoticed by Ben.
 He makes it clear that he does not want them to date, but Maggie does not agree with him and tells Ziggy to be with Brody if she loves him.
 Shortly after, writers introduced a love triangle into the story arc, as Ziggy's former boyfriend Jarrod McGregor comes to the Bay in a bid to win her back.
 Dillman told an Inside Soap writer that the last time Ziggy saw Jared, he was in bed with another girl, so she still hates him.
 She continued, "Plus she really likes Brody, and they are just getting to a good place in their relationship.
 So she doesn't want to ruin that."
 Jared continues pursuing Ziggy and after taking her out for a ride on his motorbike, he kisses her.
 Dillman told the writer that her character needs closure with Jared, so when he kisses her, it confirms to her that she never wants to do that again.
 Dillman also said that Ziggy sees her future as being with Brody.
 In a feature for PerthNow, Dillman told reporter Karlie Rutherford that Heywood was the first person she had kissed on-screen.
 When she admitted that she was nervous, she knew that Heywood understood and said he was "so great to work with."
 Heywood told Rutherford that he enjoyed filming a romance plot, especially after his character's "drama heavy" early storylines.